1. Responsibilities and duties of the Editor in Chief

 4. Responsibilities and duties of the Referees

 Except as provided by art.
-1 and 2, the Editor in Chief submits the proposed papers for publication to a peer-review process by Referees included in a special list published on the website of the Journal (Referee Committee).
+1 and 2, the Editor in Chief submits the proposed papers for publication to a peer-review process by external Referees.
+A a non-exhaustive list is published on the website of the Journal (Referee Committee).

 Referees must carry out their own evaluation with objectivity, fairness and professionalism, without being conditioned by personal prejudices in their comments and judgments.
 They are entrusted with the task of peer-reviewing in compliance with the criteria of relevance noted below: interest in the subject, originality of the paper, clarity of presentation, relevance of any empirical analysis, coherence with the editorial line of the Journal, correctness of the information contained therein.